Exact Covering Systems in Number Fields: Abstract

 \section{Abstract}

 It is well known that in an exact covering system in $\mathbb{Z}$, the biggest modulus must be repeated.
-Very recently, S. Kim proved an analogous result for certain quadratic fields.
-In this paper, we prove that S. Kim's result holds for any algebraic number field.
+Very recently, Kim gave an analogous result for certain quadratic fields, and Kim also conjectured that it must hold in any algebraic number field.
+In this paper, we prove Kim's conjecture.
+In other words, we prove that exact covering systems in any algebraic number field must have repeated moduli.

-\textbf{Keywords:} \quad Exact covering systems, Lattice parallelotopes, Chinese Remainder Theorem
+\textbf{Keywords:} \quad Exact covering systems, Lattice parallelotopes, Chinese remainder theorem